assaff/msc-thesis/source/results.rst

 Curation started with the non-redundant set of 61 complexes described in [peptidb:2010]_, each interaction undergoing manual inspection.

-..
+..  curation details:

     Several complexes from that set were manually refreshed when possible, or otherwise discarded.
     If an interaction had any of the following "symptoms", it was either fixed by replacing the structures representing it, or discarded:
     * Unbound structure is NMR *[1d4t, 1jd5, 2zjd, 2oei, 3d9t]*.
 In most
       cases an X-ray structure was found as a substitute.
     * Low sequence id between bound/unbound *[2p0w, 1se0, 2d0n, 1qkz,
       1jwg, 1hc9, 1ymt, 1t4f, 1ywo, 3cvp, 3d9t, 1dkz, 1tw6, 2jam]*.
 All
       interactions currently have **at least 91%** sequence identity between bound and unbound structures.
     * Low-resolution unbound structure *[2v8y, 1fm9, 2j6f, 1nvr, 2p54]*.
       All structures in the data set are currently X-ray structures with :math:`<3.0 \AA` resolution.
     * Better bound structure *[1sfi/2age, 2ak5/2df6, ]*

 In order to isolate the effect of conformational change in the receptor, we require high sequence identity between bound and unbound